 Note: The Department strongly encourages its consultants to report to NGS and the DSMO any destroyed monuments that are recorded in the published data.

 See Appendix C for horizontal control accuracy requirements for GNSS derived data.

 1.2.
-PRIMARY PROJECT CONTROL NAMING
+PROJECT PRIMARY CONTROL NAMING

-Primary project control station names and any new mark stamping designations will be provided by the DSMO.
+Project Primary Control station names and any new mark stamping designations will be provided by the DSMO.